rancher/elemental-toolkit/docs/content/en/docs/Customizing/configure_grub.md

 ```

 {{% alert title="Note" %}}
-The examples below make of the `COS_STATE` device, only files in the state
+The examples below make use of the `COS_STATE` device, only files in the state
-partition will be used when booting.
+and oem partitions will be used when booting.
 {{% /alert %}}

 ### Default boot entry